Skip to main content

 The main international airport in Nairobi is Jomo Kenyatta International Airport, with daily direct flights from the main European hubs: London, Paris, Brussels and Amsterdam, as well as New York.
 There are also daily arrivals from Johannesburg in South Africa as well as from hubs in the Middle East including Dubai and Doha.

-Flights from Europe take on average just over 8 hours and direct flights from New York take 15 hours.
+Flights from Europe take on average just over 8 hours, and direct flights from New York take 15 hours.
 Those connecting from any other USA hub will need to travel via one of the cities above.
-We can also book the Fast Track service for you at Kenyatta
+We can also book the Fast Track service for you at the Kenyatta Airport to speed up your journey.

 Our reservations team can help organise transfers to and from the airports.

 Wilson Airport is the domestic airport in Nairobi with scheduled flights to the Olare Orok Airstrip.
-If you booked a transfer to Wilson Airport a local agent will meet you in the arrivals hall once you’ve collected your baggage and cleared customs.
+If you booked a transfer to Wilson Airport, a local agent will meet you in the arrivals hall once you’ve collected your baggage and cleared customs.
 Look for the Mahali Mzuri logo which will be held up on a board.
 There are two airstrips close to Mahali Mzuri that we would recommend guests to use.

-The luggage limit on the flights from Wilson Airport to Mahali Mzuri is 15kg which includes your hand luggage.
+The luggage limit on the flights from Wilson Airport to Mahali Mzuri is 15kg, which includes your hand luggage.
 This is quite strictly enforced as the aircraft used doesn’t have a lot of extra space.
-If you’re on a longer trip and have additional luggage you can usually leave this at the terminal free of charge until you return.
+If you’re on a longer trip and have additional luggage, you can usually leave this at the terminal free of charge until you return.
 Please check with your airline before departing.
-At the other end, when you land at the Olare Orok Airstrip, our team will collect you in Mahali Mzuri vehicles for the 25 minute transfer to the camp.
+At the other end, when you land at the Olare Orok Airstrip, our team will collect you in Mahali Mzuri vehicles for the 25-minute transfer to the camp.

 What's the best time to visit and what will the temperature be?

-For game viewing the Olare Motorogi Conservancy has abundant wildlife year-round.
+For game viewing, the Olare Motorogi Conservancy has abundant wildlife year-round.

 Kenya’s position straddling the equator means there isn’t a huge amount of variation in temperatures throughout the year.
 You can expect average highs of about 30°C/86°F in the months from December to March with somewhat cooler temperatures from July to September during the height of the migration.

-Due to its elevation temperatures in the evening do drop to around 15°C/59°F, however it rarely gets much colder than this.
+Due to its elevation, temperatures in the evening do drop to around 15°C/59°F, however it rarely gets much colder than this.

 Take a read of our blog for more details - Kenya, a timeless, year-round destination